ASIA MARKETS: Asian Markets Mixed As Trump Visits Japan

 Nikkei up as Trump hits at future trade deal, while Hang Seng retreats

-Asian stock markets were mixed in early trading Monday, as President Donald Trump visited Japan and talked trade with Prime Minister Shinzo Abe.
+Asian stock markets traded mixed Monday, as President Donald Trump visited Japan and talked trade with Prime Minister Shinzo Abe.

 On Monday, Trump became the first world leader to meet Japan's new emperor , Naruhito, and later met with Abe to discuss trade and other world issues.